The optimum shaft coupling for your application

 Spring couplings use spirally wound springs as the power transmission element.
 They are elastic, enable smooth torque delivery, and are preferably used when vibrations need to be dampened and sensitive components need to be protected.

-Spring disc couplings consist of thin, resilient stainless steel discs that transmit high torque while compensating for misalignment.
-They are very torsionally rigid and are often used in high-precision servo and positioning applications.
+Spring disc couplings use thin, springy stainless steel discs as compensating elements.
+They transmit high torque while simultaneously compensating for misalignment.
+These couplings are very torsionally rigid and are often used in high-precision servo and positioning applications.

 Claw couplings consist of two claws connected by a plastic ring gear.
 Plastic ring gears in various Shore hardnesses are used as damping elements.
 The claw coupling dampens vibrations and shocks and is widely used in automation and conveyor technology.

-Corrosion-resistant A4 stainless steel couplings are made of high-alloy, rust- and acid-resistant stainless steel.
-They are suitable for use in aggressive environments, e.g., in the chemical, pharmaceutical, or food industries, and offer a long service life even under difficult conditions.
+Corrosion-resistant A4 stainless steel couplings are made of highly resistant, rust- and seawater-proof stainless steel.
+They are suitable for use in aggressive environments, e.g. in the chemical, pharmaceutical or food industries, and offer a long service life even under difficult conditions.

-Couplings made of FDA-compliant plastic are specially designed for use in the food and pharmaceutical industries and are primarily used in filling systems, conveyor belts, and packaging machines.
+Hygienic couplings made of FDA-compliant plastic are specially designed for use in the food and pharmaceutical industries and are primarily used in filling systems, conveyor belts and packaging machines.

 Nickel bellows couplings are characterized by extremely high torsional stiffness combined with minimal restoring forces.
 They are ideal for high-precision and highly sensitive measuring tasks.